-The computational grids we used consisted of 2-D terrain-following coordinate systems.
+The computational grids we used consisted of 2-D terrainfollowing coordinate systems.
 Thirty logarithmically spaced grid points were used in the vertical direction, ranging from 0.1 mm to 10 m above the bed.
 We used 2000 grid points in the horizontal direction.
-The absolute size of the horizontal domain varied depending on the slope of

-- 20 direction.
 The absolute size of the horizontal domain varied depending on the slope of the bedforms.
 That is, the topographic profile was identical for all of the runs (except for the fact that an amplitude of 0.05 m used for half of the runs and an amplitude of 0.1 m was used for the other half).
 Steeper slopes were obtained by decreasing the horizontal grid spacing or "compressing" the input topographic profile horizontally.
-The minimum - 25 length/fetch of the model domain was 30 m.
-Our analysis of the wind profiles output by the model was restricted to the last 20% of the model domain, i.e. the portion farthest downwind.
-This was necessary because the upwind boundary of the model is a roughness transition triggered by the interaction of the input velocity profile (characterized by roughness length z{0q}) with the microtopography.
+The minimum length/fetch of the model domain was 30 m.
+Our analysis of the wind profiles output by the model was restricted to the last 20% of the model domain, i.e., the portion farthest downwind.
+This was necessary because the upwind boundary of the model is a roughness transition triggered by the interaction of the input velocity profile (characterized by roughness length $z{0g}$ ) with the microtopography.
 This roughness transition generates an internal boundary layer that grows with distance from the upwind end of the domain.
-Within the internal boundary layer, the velocity profile is characterized by an effective roughness length z_0 set by the amplitude and slope of the bedforms.
-To properly compute the value of z_0 based on velocity profiles from the top of the roughness sublayer to a height of 3 m, it is necessary to restrict the analysis of the wind profiles to the downwind end of a model domain that is at least 30 m in length as described in Sect.
+Within the internal boundary layer, the velocity profile is characterized by an effective roughness length $z_0$ set by the amplitude and slope of the bedforms.
+To properly compute the value of $z_0$ based on velocity profiles from the top of the roughness sublayer to a height of 3 m, it is necessary to restrict the analysis of the wind profiles to the downwind end of a model domain that is at least 30 m in length as described in Sect.
 1.2.